 Make sure that you have a secure fence surrounding your pygmy's pen to protect them.
 One reason for this is that pygmy goats can be poisoned by many common plants such as privet and conifers.
 Be sure to check your fencing BEFORE YOUR GOATS ARRIVE! .
 It should be in good condition.
 Stone walls and hedges will not keep them contained and will need fencing.

 If you are looking for goats as pets, choose castrated males or females in any combination.
 These do not smell.
 Never buy, or acquire, an entire (uncastrated) male.

 There is much more information available at:

 If you decide to go ahead with becoming a pygmy goat keeper I would advise you

-to obtain a copy of `Pygmy Goat` published by the
+to obtain a copy of `Pygmy Goat Keeping` by Pat Mercer and available from the

 Pygmy Goat Club (Sales Tab)